-Founded in 2013, Payadora has quickly become one of Toronto’s most vibrant and sought-after acts.
-Payadora performs an expansive repertoire of original compositions and their own arrangements of Argentinean Folk Music and Tango.
+Payadora is a contemporary chamber music ensemble that performs Argentinian/Uruguayan tango and folk music and original compositions inspired by that tradition.
+Payadora has self produced two albums and has developed a loyal following across Canada over the past six years.
+The ensemble balances a combination of virtuosity and creativity, with stylistic accuracy.
+The ensemble features a collection of some of the most respected chamber musicians in Canada.
+Founded in 2013, Payadora has become one of Toronto’s most vibrant and sought-after acts.
 Their broad scope in tango draws from the height of Buenos Aires’ Tango tradition, including compositions by De Caro, Pugliese, Troilo, and Salgan, to the masterful, contemporary sounds of Astor Piazzolla and beyond.
 Drawing from eclectic backgrounds in Classical, Jazz, Latin, Eastern European folk music, and improvisation, Payadora’s performances exude technical virtuosity, playful spontaneity, and rhythmic vitality.

 Rebekah Wolkstein, violin, voice

 Celebrated for her stunning virtuosity, nuance and broad musical versatility, Wisconsin-born violinist, Rebekah Wolkstein has established a strong presence on the Toronto music scene.
 Rebekah has worked as an orchestral musician since winning an audition at the age of 16.
 She has performed and toured extensively with the Toronto Symphony Orchestra, The National Ballet of Canada, The Canadian Opera Company.

 An active studio musician, Rebekah is also at home playing in the styles of Folk, Klezmer, Pop, Latin, and Jazz and can be heard on numerous recordings including new releases by Donovan Woods, Laila Biali, Royal Wood and Justin Gray.

 Rebekah is the first violinist of the Venuti String Quartet venutistringquartet.com She has performed as a violin soloist with Esmerelda Enrique Spanish Dance Company, Kaeja Dance and live to air with Simon Spiro on classical 96.3 FM and with Russell Braun.

 Aside from her active performing career, Rebekah holds a Doctorate in Violin Performance from the University of Toronto as well as degrees in violin from the Cleveland Institute of Music.
 A dedicated educator, Rebekah teaches private lessons and ensembles out of her own studio and at Humber College.